Facial Ageing

 Peels can encourage epidermal regeneration, and new collagen formation with remodeling of fibres and deposition of glycosaminoglycans in the dermis.10 Peels can be classified as superficial, medium and deep according to depth of penetration.
 Results depend on the type of chemical used, its concentration, time of contact and more.11 A trained clinician can customise and modify the strength and timing of treatment

-Read our treatment guide on the Cosmelan peel.
+Read our treatment guide on the Depigmentation Peel.

-Different from high-intensity focused ultrasound (HIFU), microFU is very high intensity, focused ultrasound energy that creates thermal coagulation points in skin and subcutaneous tissues at 1.5mm, 3.0mm and 4.5mm depths.
-Not only has MFU been shown to stimulate long-term collagen regrowth (neocollagenesis)12, it also specifically targets the dermis or SMAS (a fibrous network of collagen, elastic fibers and fat cells that connects the dermis to the facial muscles, and is tightened during a facelift).13
+Different from high-intensity focused ultrasound (HIFU), microFU used in Ultherapy is very high intensity, focused ultrasound energy that creates thermal coagulation points in skin and subcutaneous tissues at 1.5mm, 3.0mm and 4.5mm depths.
+Not only has MFU been shown to stimulate long-term collagen regrowth (neocollagenesis), it also specifically targets the dermis or SMAS (a fibrous network of collagen, elastic fibers and fat cells that connects the dermis to the facial muscles, and is tightened during a facelift).

 At VIDASKIN, we use only the original, USA manufactured, FDA approved Ultherapy machine which also has a built-in Real-Time Visualisation function, that allows our doctor to see precisely beneath the skin, to ensure each treatment line is delivered at the precise layer, ensuring optimal results, and minimal side effects and complications.